It Takes Two (video game)

-It Takes Two is a 2021 cooperative platformer game developed by Hazelight Studios and published by Electronic Arts.
-The game was released for PlayStation 4, PlayStation 5, Windows, Xbox One, and Xbox Series X/S in March 2021, and was released for Nintendo Switch in November 2022.
+It Takes Two is a 2021 cooperative action-adventure game developed by Hazelight Studios and published by Electronic Arts.
+It was released for PlayStation 4, PlayStation 5, Windows, Xbox One, and Xbox Series X/S in March 2021, for Nintendo Switch in November 2022, and for Nintendo Switch 2 in October 2026.
+The game follows Cody and May, a husband and wife on the brink of divorce whose daughter unknowingly transports their consciousnesses into handmade dolls, forcing to work together as they try to repair their relationship and return to their human bodies.